Photo credit: Tourism Vancouver

 9. Tour Vancouver's Art

 Vancouver's art galleries never cease showcasing some of the most cutting-edge art in the country, many of them are free to browse.
 Try the Contemporary Art Gallery, or stroll down South Granville Street, aka “gallery row.”

-Staying here might cost a pretty penny, but it doesn't cost a cent to check out "the Grand Lady," which has become a verifiable tourist destination for its distinctive history and architecture.
+Staying at The Fairmont Hotel Vancouver might cost a pretty penny, but it doesn't cost a cent to check out "the Grand Lady," which has become a verifiable tourist destination for its distinctive history and architecture.